jmcalalang/f5-automation-toolchain-lab/docs/module4/lab1.rst

   |image6|

 ..
 Note:: TS has a ready status URI of ``/info``, this informs you of the version installed and schema that is accepted.
+.. warning:: Telemetry Streaming provisions objects in the Management and Control Plane, it may take a few minutes to see a valid response for ``/info``.

 Task |labmodule|\.\ |labnum|\.5
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~